thinkthroo/build-from-scratch/build-shadcn-ui-from-scratch/husky-configuration/challenge.md

 ## Solution

-Feeling stuck or need help, you can check solution for this challenge
+Feeling stuck or need help? you can check the solution for this challenge.